LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Zoom In.md

 ---

-Without an Unveiling spell like Nightvision, the spell can only affect visible wavelengths.
+Without an [[Practice of Unveiling|Unveiling]] spell like Nightvision, the spell can only affect visible wavelengths.

 For example, a mage using this spell on herself could look closely at a bird circling high above, or zoom in to great detail to examine a layer of dust on an object, but she couldn’t see things that would only appear under a blacklight.